hagenw/hagenw.github.io/_posts/2017-02-17-assessing_localization_accuracy_in_sound_field_synthesis.md

 Order Ambisonics the achievable localization accuracy of the listener depends highly on the Ambisonics order and shows large localization deviations for low orders, where splitting of the perceived sound source was sometimes reported.

+### Supplementary Material

+To ease the reproducibility of this study, the [stimuli for the listening tests](https://doi.org/10.5281/zenodo.55427), the [average and single results from the listening tests](https://doi.org/10.5281/zenodo.55439), and the [code to reproduce the figures](https://doi.org/10.5281/zenodo.166755) are all available for download.